-If you do choose to camp in the rain, you won’t be the only one out there!
-Plenty of us are willing to face some drizzy conditions for a chance to spend a weekend outdoors.
-You just need to plan ahead and take a few precautions.
+If you do find yourself camping in the rain, you won’t be the only one out there!
+Plenty of us are willing to face some drizzly conditions for a chance to spend a weekend outdoors.
+Plan ahead and take a few precautions.

 Ready to make the most of camping in the rain?
 Here are a few tips that have helped me and my family:

 CREATE YOUR SPACE